 Opioids are a type of narcotic that is highly addictive.
 This class of drugs includes pain relievers, such as hydrocodone, oxycodone, and fentanyl, as well as illicit drugs like heroin.
-While prescription opioids are considered safe to use when taken as directed when opioids are abused, they can be dangerous and you may need to seek help from an opioid addiction treatment program.
+While prescription opioids are considered safe to use when taken as directed, when opioids are abused, they can be dangerous, and you may need to seek help from an opioid addiction treatment program.

-Medication misuse can involve taking another person’s prescriptions, buying prescriptions illegally, or taking medications more than directed.
+Medication misuse can involve taking another person’s prescriptions, buying prescriptions illegally, or taking more than directed.
 When opioids are abused, a person can become addicted quickly.
 Opioid addiction is formally known as “opioid use disorder.”

 Opioid Abuse in America

-The National Institute on Drug Abuse (NIH) reports that more than 130 Americans die each day from an opioid-related drug overdose.
+The National Institute on Drug Abuse (NIH) reports that more than 130 Americans die daily from an opioid-related drug overdose.
 While the opioid epidemic has been taking over news headlines in recent years, opioid abuse hasn’t slowed down.
 The NIH estimates that 21 to 29 percent of patients who are prescribed opioids abuse them.
 Furthermore, between 8 and 12 percent develop an opioid use disorder.
 Sadly, approximately 4 to 6% of people who abuse prescription opioids later begin using heroin and need treatment from a heroin addiction treatment program.

 What is Opioid Use Disorder?